vbajpai/nfql/src/engine/README.md

 Specifying a query
 ==================

-To specify a query, all members of `struct branch_info` have to be filled except for the `filtered_groups` and `num_filtered_groups` members because those store the result of the run of the branch.
-One has to specify as many `struct branch_info` as there are branches.
+To specify a query, all members of `struct branch` have to be filled except for the `filtered_groups` and `num_filtered_groups` members because those store the result of the run of the branch.
+One has to specify as many `struct branch` as there are branches.

 `int branch\_id` - stores an integer identification of the branch (only for debugging purposes)